-This is same line of thought we use to make our financial decisions.
+This is the same line of thought we use to make financial decisions.
 If we cannot have everything, then we understand that we must trade one for another.
-We make sure we experience life the way our future selves would thank us.
+So we make sure we experience life the way our future selves would thank us.

-Yeah, our journey towards financial independence would take more time, maybe a couple of years more, but with confidence we can say that the trade will be worth it.
+Our journey towards financial independence would take more time, maybe a couple of years more, but we can confidently say that the trade will be worth it.